Skip to main content

 GoalI want the spread to increase in value.
 For example, they bought it for $1.00 and want to sell it later for $3.00.

 Market outlookOpinionated.
-Debit spreads are best used when you’re pretty sure the stock is going to move, and you think you know which way.
+Debit spreads are most effective when you're fairly confident the stock is going to move, and you think you know which way.

 Risk/reward profileMaximum loss: limited to the initial amount paid (the net debit).
 If the trade goes completely sideways, you can't lose more than the cash you put up.
 Maximum profit: capped at the strike price, minus the initial amount paid